WGLab/doc-ANNOVAR/articles/dbSNP.md

 However, in ANNOVAR, the answer is no for both.
 Remember that in filter-based annotation, ANNOVAR will only identify exact match to a database, which includes not only position but also nucleotide identity.
 It is important to keep the 'exact match' ability in filter-based annotation, otherwise allele frequency, functional score, etc all lose their identifiability.

-For indels, things are bit more complicated; however, if you are willing to perform left-normalization, then I now provide a fully normalized "new" dbSNP, which I refer to as avsnp, to match up against your variants (see previous section for details).
-This avsnp will ensure better matching of indels for user data against a dbSNP rs ID.
-Currently, avsnp138 is available for hg19 coordinate, yet avsnp142 is available in hg19 and hg38 coordinate.
+For indels, things are bit more complicated; however, if you are willing to perform left-normalization, then I now provide a fully normalized "new" dbSNP, which I refer to as `avsnp`, to match up against your variants (see [this page](../articles/VCF.md) for details).
+This `avsnp` will ensure better matching of indels for user data against a dbSNP rs ID.
+Currently, `avsnp138` is available for hg19 coordinate, yet `avsnp142` is available in hg19 and hg38 coordinate.
 Additional avsnp will be added in the future.
 An example usage is given below:

 ```
 annotate_variation.pl -downdb -buildver hg19 avsnp142 humandb/